 The best parking spot is probably the one in Via Saragat.
 It costs €0,50 per hour and from there you can take the Linea Sassi that goes all the way to Via Fiorentini, one of the main streets in the Sassi.
 Buses depart every 30 minutes and tickets cost €1.50.

 TIP: I recommend packing a small backpack rather than a suitcase (with or without wheels) for your time in Matera, and leave your other stuff in the car or at a locker.
 The city is not exactly waking friendly if you have luggage!

 When to visit Matera

-Matera Italy is a fantastic destination year round, but keep in mind that it tends to get cold during the winter months, and terribly hot in the summer.
+Matera is a fantastic destination year round, but keep in mind that it tends to get cold during the winter months, and terribly hot in the summer.
 I visited in October and thought the weather was perfect to explore the city and enjoy staying out.

 GOOD TO KNOW: The local Saint Patron celebrations are held on July 2, so the week around that day is by far the busiest in town.
 If you plan to visit at that time of year, make sure to book your accommodation well in advance!

 Matera is small enough that if you set out nice and early you can get a good feel of its Sassi and Parco della Murgia (for views of the city) in a day.

 Having said that, I recommend a minimum of two days there, and possibly even more to enjoy all the things to do in Matera at a slow pace, and explore the city surroundings and go on a hike or two too.
 You won’t regret it!

 There is no shortage of excellent accommodation option in Matera.
 I wholeheartedly recommend staying in the Sassi di Matera for a truly unique experience.
 As they are closed to traffic, they are incredibly quiet at night, and the atmosphere is truly special.

 Below is a list of my top recommendations: